MortenHarding/rss3270cli/README.md

-The code in this repo is a fork of https://github.com/ErnieTech101/rss3270svr with the below improvements and added features.
+This file is part of https://github.com/MortenHarding/rss3270cli/ Copyright 2025 by Morten Harding, licensed under the MIT license.
+See LICENSE in the project root for license information.

+It is based on example5 of https://github.com/racingmars/go3270/ Copyright 2025 by Matthew R. Wilson and the code in https://github.com/ErnieTech101/rss3270svr Copyright ErnieTech101

-# A 3270 RSS Server written in Go
+# A simple RSS proxy for TN3270 emulators
-This is a minimal example of a **3270 (TN3270)** terminal server in Go that displays an RSS feeds on a 24×80 style “green screen” using the `racingmars/go3270` library.
+This is a proxy server for use with **3270 (TN3270)** emulators that displays an RSS feeds on a 24×80 style “green screen”, using the `racingmars/go3270` library.

 ---
 ## Features

-- Connect via a 3270 emulator (e.g. `wx3270`, `wc3270`, Vista or Mocha for Mac) to port **7300**
+- Connect via a 3270 emulator (e.g. `x3270`, `c3270`, Vista or Mocha for Mac) to port **7300**
 - Displays top headlines from a selected RSS feed
 - Switch between different RSS feeds
 - Add a custom RSS feed